Anxiety, terror, blood pressure, phobias, addictions, anger or pain reduction;

 and counting to 8 while making sure you do not tense your belly.

-This is called the Optimal Squeeze and Breathe.
+originally called it The Optimal Squeeze and Breathe.

 This exercise can be quite

-helpful as a temporary quick-fix approach to relieving anxiety.
+helpful as a lightening fast approach to relieving anxiety.

 In some cases, however, the body may actually need more oxygen